Am I a good candidate for facelift surgery?

 Results of Your Facelift

-The results of your facelift may be subtle or dramatic, depending on your appearance prior to the procedure as well as the specific goals that you and your doctor have established.
+The results of your facelift may be subtle or dramatic, depending on your appearance prior to the surgery as well as the specific goals that you and your plastic surgeon have established.
 Since the healing process is gradual, you should expect to wait several weeks for an accurate picture of your “new look”.
-Additional minor changes or settling may occur over several months following your Facelift procedure.
+Additional minor changes or settling may occur over several months following your Facelift surgery.